ihmeuw/vivarium_research/docs/source/models/other_models/pregnancy/gbd_2021_mncnh/index.rst

 #.
 Assign partial or full term duration according to table in `Pregnancy term lengths`_ section
 #.
 Assign sex of infant if pregnancy is full term (stillbirth or live birth)
 #.
 Assign duration of pregnancy depending on term length and, if applicable, sex of the infant.
 Note that this is the same value as "gestational age" in other parts of the documentation.
 #.
-Assign birthweight of simulant child
+Assign birthweight of simulant child and low birthweight status
 #.
 Assign propensity values for ANC and ultrasound
 #.
 Begin simulation